Nellie Pou: 2024

 On August 21, 2024, incumbent Congressman Bill Pascrell died.
 On August 29, Passaic County Democratic committee members nominated Pou to run to represent New Jersey's 9th congressional district, facing Republican Billy Prempeh in the 2024 election.
 Democratic leaders rapidly agreed to choose her to replace Pascrell; the deadline for replacing Pascrell on the ballot was midnight that evening.

 In the 2024 election, the district shifted dramatically to the right, narrowly voting for Republican presidential candidate Donald Trump after having previously voted for Democrat Joe Biden over Trump by 20 points in 2020.
 Pou won by almost 5 points over Republican Billy Prempeh, a much narrower margin than previous congressional races.

 2026

 Pou is running for re-election in 2026.
 In August 2025, The New Jersey Monitor reported that Pou "is facing increasing attacks from progressives and Republicans as she gears up for her first reelection fight next year."
 Republicans have criticized Pou for her votes against Republican spending bills and for her opposition to their immigration policies while progressives have criticized her for taking a trip to Israel that was paid for by a pro-Israel lobbying group.

+Primary elections were held on June 2, 2026, in which Pou won the Democratic nomination uncontested.